orchidhq/Orchid/OrchidCore/src/orchid/resources/pages/plugins/OrchidWiki/index.md

 ## Offline Documentation

 As of 0.13.0, the wiki plugin includes support for offline documentation.
-Simply add `createPdf: true` to the section configuration for have it generate a PDF with all the content for that section of your wiki.
+PDFs are an opt-in feature; to enable PDF generation, simply add `createPdf: true` to the section configuration for have it generate a PDF with all the content for that section of your wiki.
 Each section will now generate `book.pdf` in the section root.

 {% highlight 'yaml' %}
 wiki: